NicholasJRodriguez/Nicholas-Rodriguez-Showcase/README.md

 Below is a structured overview of some of the projects in this repository.

-Each project links to its folder and includes a short description.
+Each outlines how to locate the project and its README which includes an indepth analysis of the project.

 ### 1. The Patterns and Correlates of Automobile Accidents — Fraud Detection & Clustering